great-expectations/great_expectations/docs/guides/expectations/how_to_create_and_edit_expectations_with_a_profiler.md

 :::note

-You can access this same functionality from the Great Expectations CLI by running
+You can access this same functionality from the Great Expectations <TechnicalTag tag="cli" text="CLI" /> by running

 ```console
 great_expectations suite new --profile